Weathering steel

-Weathering steel, often referred to by the genericised trademark COR-TEN steel and sometimes written without the hyphen as corten steel, is a group of steel alloys which were developed to eliminate the need for painting, and form a stable rust-like appearance after several years' exposure to weather.
+Weathering steel, often called corten steel (or its trademarked name, COR-TEN) is a group of steel alloys that form a stable external layer of rust that eliminates the need for painting.

 U.S. Steel (USS) holds the registered trademark on the name COR-TEN.
 The name COR-TEN refers to the two distinguishing properties of this type of steel: corrosion resistance and tensile strength.
-Although USS sold its discrete plate business to International Steel Group (now ArcelorMittal) in 2003, it still sells COR-TEN branded material in strip-mill plate and sheet forms.
+Although USS sold its discrete plate business to International Steel Group (now ArcelorMittal) in 2003, it makes COR-TEN branded material in strip mill plate and sheet forms.

 The original COR-TEN received the standard designation A242 (COR-TEN A) from the ASTM International standards group.
 Newer ASTM grades are A588 (COR-TEN B) and A606 for thin sheet.
-All alloys are in common production and use.
+All of the alloys are in common production and use.

-The surface oxidation of weathering steel takes six months, but surface treatments can accelerate the oxidation of weathering steel again to as little as one hour.
+The surface oxidation generally takes six months to develop, although surface treatments can accelerate this to as little as one hour.